TakHemlata/SSL_Anti-spoofing/README.md

 Automatic speaker verification spoofing and deepfake detection using wav2vec 2.0 and data augmentation
 ===============
 This repository contains our implementation of the paper published in the Speaker Odyssey 2022 workshop, "Automatic speaker verification spoofing and deepfake detection using wav2vec 2.0 and data augmentation".
+This work produced state-of-the-art result on more challenging ASVspoof 2021 LA and DF database.

 [Paper link here](https://arxiv.org/abs/2202.12233)